SeanKilleen/seankilleen.github.io/_posts/2012-04-17-building-a-build-process-part-4-source-code-management-via-subversion-and-apache-on-centos.md

 For use multiple times, it will likely make sense to have Apache start up with the system.

-On the Centos VM command line, run the collowing:
+On the Centos VM command line, run the following:

 ```sh
 chkconfig httpd on